Skip to content

 Example: Nginx Rate Limiting

-The configuration below demonstrates rate limiting using the limit_req_zone directive.
+The following configuration demonstrates rate limiting using the limit_req_zone directive.
 The api_limit policy enforces a limit of 10 requests per second (10r/s) per user ($binary_remote_addr).
 The burst parameter allows a temporary burst of up to 20 requests, allowing momentary surges before applying the policy.

 server {